Click HERE for Michelle’s Bio.

 Veronica Ramirez was raised in Tucson and has been dancing since 5 years old.
 Through her experience on the dance team of her middle school and as part of the dance program in high school, Veronica honed her skills in Jazz and Modern dance, often performing at various venues in and around Tucson.
 In college, she began teaching ballet, tap and jazz at multiple after school programs, dance studios and community organizations.
 For two years, she was also a member of a professional dance troupe based in Phoenix, AZ and danced in many public events, fashion shows and opening acts for several music performers.
 Upon the completion of her Master Degree in Cross Categorical Special Education, she continued to work within the school system, alternating between counselling and teaching dance.
 In 2011, she took over a failing toy store and much of her energies were devoted to restoring the business.
 In 2015, she began teaching at Arts for All Inc., a nonprofit organization that provides art education to children and adults with mixed abilities and co-directed the adult performing ensemble.
 She has completed a 1-week Mettler-based Teacher Training workshop and works closely with adults of all abilities, sharing her love and passion for dance.

 Amanda K. Rohrbach is a nature and portrait photographer, whose work spans all aspects of the natural world – landscapes, skyscapes of the day and night, animals, insects, and flowers.
 Her prints have been exhibited at galleries and art shows throughout Tucson, including Tohono Chul Gallery and Bistro and the University of Arizona.
 She holds a B.S. in Astronomy and Physics from the University of Arizona, and has worked as a Planetarium educator, a telescope operator and research assistant, and an aerospace engineer, serving as a Mission Operations Engineer at Goddard Space Flight Center, for the launch and early orbit of the NASA Fermi Space Telescope.
 Though she was an avid dancer, singer, and actress throughout childhood and early young adulthood, multiple sclerosis and other health conditions began to gradually rob her of her energy, sight, and physical and mental abilities.
-Three years ago, she was struggling to simply walk and stand, and she did not think that she would ever be able to dance again.
+A few years ago, she was struggling to simply walk and stand, and she did not think that she would ever be able to dance again.
 A modification in diet in 2015 changed her direction completely; she is now on a journey of recovery, working hard to heal herself and regain her strength and mobility.
 She has developed a new appreciation for her body, her health, and the true healing potential of creative movement.
 In addition to dance, Amanda enjoys hiking, biking, and exploring amazing natural places near her native Tucson and around the country with her three biggest inspirations – her husband and two young sons.
 She is thrilled to get the opportunity to work and dance with the amazing people of Dancesequences, and she looks forward to helping others tell their story, and “learn to dance in the body they have.” (https://www.facebook.com/AmandaRohrbachPhotography/; http://www.amandarohrbachphotography.com/)

 Erin Kaser Romero is a Colorado native who began teaching dance in high school after forming an all abilities class with a local studio and her friend, Denise Allison, who had been creating wheelchair dances together.
 Erin went on to receive her B.F.A. in Modern Dance at the University of Utah.
 She is a founding member of Movement Forum Improvisational Dance Company, performing in Salt Lake City from 2003-2015, and eventually taking the role of company director.
 As an independent choreographer, Erin also created dances and dance films which have received support from the Utah Arts Council, and the Salt Lake City Arts Council.
 She has had the privilege of performing and presenting her choreography in several states from coast to coast, while at the same time, gaining experience teaching Pilates, and developing a parallel career in life sciences research.
 She is excited about dancing with this unique group that captures the creativity which originally drew her to keep on dancing.